-Supplier Relationship Management (SRM) is a broad term used to describe the two-way, mutually beneficial relationship formed between an organization and its supplier.
-It is a strategic and holistic process that, when handled successfully, results in benefits for each side.
-However, what many fail to realize is the level of integration and the impact of any decision made by either side.
-This interdependency sets the conditions for a company’s ability to grow in an increasingly competitive market, requiring them to constantly monitor the changing needs and demands of the supplier as well as their own.
+Supplier Relationship Management (SRM) is a broad term used to describe the two-way, mutually beneficial relationship formed between an organization and its supplier or vendor.
+What many fail to realize is the level of integration and the strategic impact of any decision made by either party.
+This interdependency sets the conditions for a company’s ability to grow in an increasingly competitive market, requiring them to constantly consider and plan for the needs of the supplier as well as their own.

 It is estimated that “in the UK alone, around £13bn is owed to small businesses in overdue refunds and up to 50,000 businesses are at risk of insolvency every year because they lack the reserves of larger organisations to cover such delays”.